 Courses taken at approved off-campus study programs will receive full Hanover College units of credit for satisfactory completion of work and will count toward calculation of grade point averages.

 Advanced Placement courses taken in high school under the College Entrance Examination Board program will be recognized as follows:

 If a student has earned a 4 or 5 in an Advanced Placement course, full credit will be given, provided the course meets relevant Hanover College prerequisite and graduation requirements.

-Credit is granted for courses taken on the Higher Level under the International Baccalaureate program provided that the student earns a score of six or above on the qualifying exam.
-Both credit and satisfactory completion of the LADR requirement will be awarded.
+Credit is granted for courses taken on the Higher Level under the International Baccalaureate program provided that the student earns a score of 5 or above on the qualifying exam.
+Both credit and satisfactory completion of the equivalent Core Curriculum Requirements (CCRs) and Areas of Competency and Engagement (ACEs) requirements will be awarded.

-Courses that are not equivalent to LADR or major courses may earn elective credit.
-No credit will be awarded for courses taken on the Standard Level.
+Courses that are not equivalent to CCRs and ACEs or major courses may earn elective credit.
+No credit will be awarded for courses taken on the Standard level.

 Hanover College has authorized the National Student Clearinghouse to provide enrollment verifications.
 The National Student Clearinghouse can be contacted at: